 As well as taking YBE’s files to the cloud, Calibre One was able to further decentralise YBE’s office experience by replacing the company’s terrestrial phone system with a modern, cloud-hosted solution with Telstra Calling for Office 365.

 Telstra Calling for Office 365 is a cloud-based voice calling service that plugs right into Office 365.
 It allows users to call landlines or mobiles from Skype for Business or Microsoft Teams.

-This solution removes the need for hefty on-premises phone routing hardware by providing a managed link from Office 365 into Telstra’s dedicated telephony network.
-Not only are businesses alleviated from maintaining cumbersome infrastructure, but staff can
+This solution removes the need for hefty on-premises phone routing hardware by providing a managed link from Office 365 into Telstra’s dedicated telephony network, alleviating the business from maintaining cumbersome infrastructure.

 Calibre One had the new services up and running before the onset of the 2019 cyclone season, which typically begins in November.
 This timeliness ensured staff were contactable and that critical company data was safe and accessible during what can be a stressful time up north.